 It’s probably no surprise that there are lots of things to do in the capital, but in our opinion, Prague just has so many things to offer.
-From tons of delicious cafes and restaurants to parks in every part of the city to virtual reality, selfie museums, and historical attractions, it is literally impossible to ever get bored here.
+In fact, one of the biggest mistakes visitors make is not allowing enough time to do the city justice.

 Okay, we haven’t actually checked if this is true but we think it is!
 Did you know that the pilsner beer was actually invented in the Czech Republic?

-Czech people are very proud of their beer and they love to sit down with some friends and have a pint or two after work or heck sometimes even before!
+Czech people are very proud of their beer and they love to sit down with some friends and have a pint or two after work or, heck, sometimes even before!

 It might be like this in a lot of capital cities around the world, but we find it so interesting how much the price of similar products differs depending on where in the city you are.

 Since we just spoke about beer, let’s use that as an example.
 A beer in Prague 1, which is the Old Town Square and the most central part of the city, will cost you almost double what it costs once you leave the touristy areas.